Tavi Castro: Personal life

 On the morning of January 25, 2016, Castro was involved in a car accident on the A2 highway.
 His management confirmed that Castro was driving on the A2 highway in his Maserati GranTurismo when his car got offtrack and collided with two other cars then coming to a standstill at the crash barrier.
 Luckily Castro walked away from it with only a concussion and a few minor injuries.

 On August 24, 2017, Tavi Castro and his girlfriend, Bulgarian fitness model and entrepreneur Yanita Yancheva became the parents of their baby daughter Avia Castro.

-Popularity

-Castro has a large following on social media with close to 8 million followers on Facebook and 2.9 million followers on Instagram.
-Castro made headlines when he discovered and mentored Nochtli Peralta Alvarez, a former police officer who became a fitness model.
-In 2017 Alvarez was named most beautiful woman in the Netherlands by FHM500 Magazine.